aws-solutions-library-samples/guidance-for-data-fabric-on-aws/README.md

 ### Creating Assets

+The following outlines steps to be done to create an asset using the Data Asset API.
+Below this are examples using a simple sample dataset.

 1. Generate a token
     1. Go to Amazon Cognito in the Hub account
     2. Select the `df` user pool